RootsTech and Relatives at RootsTech - FAQ

 2. List of Closest Relatives: At the top of the page, when you click View Relatives, you can see your top existing relatives who have also joined Relatives at RootsTech.
 This is the main feature of Relatives at RootsTech.
 In the top list, you can view your relationship with your relatives, send messages, and add them to your Contacts List.

 3. Same Surname: The feature also shows how many “cousins” have signed up for the conference.
-This represents the number of RootsTech attendees who share your same surname.
+This represents the number of RootsTech attendees who share your surname.
 Not all will be literal cousins, though they share the same name.
 You can search for other last names by clicking the Check Another Last Name button.

 4. Total Number of Participants: Near the bottom of the page, this number shows the total number of attendees participating in Relatives at RootsTech worldwide.